iecetitiz/Telco_Customer_Churn_Prediction_with_CART/README.md

 Welcome to the "Telco Customer Churn Prediction" repository, where we use Classification and Regression Trees (CART) models to anticipate customer attrition in the telecommunications industry.

 The data set for this classification problem is taken from Kaggle.
-You can follow this [link](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)to download the dataset.
+You can follow this [link](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) to download the dataset.

 Also following feature informations are taken from [Towards Data Science](https://towardsdatascience.com/machine-learning-case-study-telco-customer-churn-prediction-bc4be03c9e1d)